fly-apps/dockerfile-node/README.md

  Each of these can be tailored to a specific build phase by adding `-base`, `-build`, or `-deploy` after the flag name (e.g `--add-build freetds-dev --add-deploy freetds-bin`).
 If no such suffix is found, the default for arg is `-base`, and the default for the rest is `-deploy`.
 Removal of an arg or environment variable is done by leaving the value blank (e.g `--env-build=PORT:`).

+## Build secrets

+Techniques such as static site generation using databases may require access to secrets at build time.
+To enable this you will need to _mount_ the secret:

+* `--mount-secret=name` - add _name_ to the list of secrets to mount when running the build script
+* `--unmount-secret-name` - remove _name_ from the list of secrets to mount when running the build script

+See [Secret to expose to the build](https://docs.docker.com/engine/reference/commandline/buildx_build/#secret) for examples on how to pass secrets to a docker build.

 ## Platform specific processing

 In addition to creating Dockerfiles and associated artifacts, `dockerfile-node` can run platform specific processing.
 At the present time the first and only platform taking advantage of this is naturally fly.io.